From the writer's desk to the bookstore shelf

 - Panels -- Standard enrollment includes access to panels throughout the weekend.
 Click here to view the panel schedule.

 - Query Letter Boot Camp -- Literary agents Kate McKean and Michelle Brower will each host a 90-minute workshop that will (kindly) kick your query letter into shape.
 Attendees receive written line edits on their query letter and several will be workshopped in class.
-Click here for details and applications.
+Click here for details.